My easy lemon parmesan chicken recipe includes tender baked chicken breast marinated in lemon juice with a flavorful herb and parmesan cheese topping.

-This is a sunny flavored parmesan encrusted chicken is one of my husband’s favorites.
-I actually based this recipe off of a parmesan encrusted tilapia recipe in my second book, Come Home To Supper, because he liked that so much.
+This is a fabulously flavored lemon parmesan-crusted chicken recipe.
+For me, it’s so bright and just feels like summer on a plate.
+I actually based this recipe on a parmesan-encrusted tilapia recipe in my second book, Come Home To Supper, because my husband liked that so much.
 Note: this recipe is pretty far off the path of the tilapia one so if you want to make that, check out the original in my book.

 Now listen, don’t freak out over the size of the lemon.
 Any lemon will work.
 If it’s small, you’ll have a little less juice, if it’s big you’ll have a little more juice.
 No big deal either way.
 If you don’t want to buy a lemon, you can use bottled juice.
 Remember, you are the boss of the recipes in your house.

 Place chicken and lemon juice in a zipper seal bag and seal.

 Place this bag in the refrigerator, turning every now and then (when you think about it) for about an hour (or so).

 You don’t have to put your lemon slices in the bag but I do because, well because I want to.
 I think it helps with the flavor.